Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

 In the case of American Express, there’s a 2.7% foreign transaction fee.
 For the Chase Freedom card, the foreign transaction fee is 3%.
 Neither is enough to make me shun my cards when traveling abroad, but it would be nice to have card with no transaction fee.

 For their part, Capital One charges no foreign transaction fees on their cards, and Discover looks similarly attractive, having ditched foreign transaction fees last fall.
-Unfortunately, Discover cards aren’t nearly as widely accepted.
+The Discover it Miles card is a good option.

 Another possible consideration is whether you’ll be able to use a traditional credit card with a plain old magnetic stripe.
 There has been a strong movement toward so-called “Chip and PIN” cards outside the United States.